HealthRecords/health-record-visualizer/README.md

 # Running the Code
 This is currently a set of command-line applications.
 If you want a nice GUI, try one of the alternatives listed below.

-It assumes your zip is expanded to the 'export' directory, currently hard coded, in the current directory.
+The directory is currently hard coded in config.py, change it to point to your data directory.

 I am using python 3.12.2